 Will vs. Trust?
 Which Is Better?

-Trusts and wills are very different estate planning tools and can be used in tandem with each other.
-Anyone who has assets and children can benefit from both.
+Trusts and wills are very different estate planning tools, but can be used in tandem.
+Anyone who has assets and loved ones can benefit from both.

 One important difference is the timing of each vehicle.
-A trust will be funded and go into effect while the creator is still alive.
-A will does not go into effect until the creator’s death.
-A will sets out guardianship and funeral arrangements while a trust sets out important financial guidelines.
-While both serve to distribute assets to heirs, a trust can consider many different complex scenarios and be fine-tuned in ways that a will cannot.
+A trust may be funded and go into effect while the creator is still alive.
+A will, on the other hand, cannot go into effect until the creator’s death.
+A will sets out guardianship and funeral arrangements, while a trust sets out important financial guidelines.
+Although both serve to distribute assets to heirs, a trust can consider many different complex scenarios and can be fine-tuned in ways that a will cannot.

-In some cases, if there is both a will and a trust with overlapping assets, the terms of the trust will supersede the will because of its separate nature.
+In some cases, if there is both a will and a trust with overlapping assets, the terms of the trust will typically supersede the will due to its separate nature.

-Getting the Advice of an Experienced New York Trust Lawyer
+Getting the Advice of an Experienced New York Estate Planning Lawyer

-If you are considering creating a will, trust, or have questions about estate planning, you should get the advice of an experienced trust lawyer in New York.
-Contact AJC Law at (201) 464-1011 for a complimentary consultation to discuss your estate planning needs.
+If you are considering creating a will, trust, or have questions about estate planning, you should get the advice of an experienced New York estate planning lawyer.
+Contact The Chamberlain Law Firm at (201) 273-9763 for a complimentary consultation to discuss your estate planning needs.